RaVeR76/BubbleBobbleBonkers/README.md

 # **Bubble Bobble Bonkers**
-This may not be the real Bubble Bobble but ....
+This may not be the real Bubble Bobble but it may be as close so ....
-Why not play my wee memory game & find some of the characters,
+why not play my wee memory game & find some of the characters,
-While listening to the classic retro theme tune :)
+while listening to the classic retro theme tune :)

 ![Bubble Bobble Bonkers](https://github.com/RaVeR76/BubbleBobbleBonkers/raw/master/wireframes/game-showcase.png)